snehathakare/jobsportal/README.md

 ## Concepts utilized in this project

-Custom hook implementation to fetch job data from API Search job feature based on location and type of job implemented
+Custom hook implementation to fetch job data from API.\
+Search job feature based on location and type of job implemented

 ### `yarn start`